ganrad/ose-fis-jms-tx/README.md

 ### A] Start Apache ActiveMQ JMS Provider
 This project uses the Apache ActiveMQ JMS provider (Broker) for providing reliable messaging & guaranteed delivery of messages between source and target systems.
 The instructions outlined here assume the messaging provider is running on a server/node which resides outside the OpenShift Cluster.
 This solution can also be easily tailored to use a JMS provider  that is running within the OpenShift cluster ([JBoss A-MQ](http://www.jboss.org/products/amq/overview/) within a Docker container).

 Refer to the Apache ActiveMQ website [documentation] (http://activemq.apache.org/getting-started.html) for installing and configuring an ActiveMQ messaging server / broker.
-Note down the server hostname (or IP Address) and listener port number (default: 61616) as we will need to provide these values while configuring the microservice (Step B).
+Note down the server hostname (or IP Address) and listener port number (default: 61616) as we will need to provide these values while configuring the microservice in Step B.

 1. Specify correct values for properties *jms.user* and *jms.password* in the file *src/main/resources/jms.properties*.
 These properties are used by the Camel application (microservice) to authenticate against the Apache ActiveMQ server.
 The default values for these properties in the *jms.properties* file is *admin*.